 (Pictured here) Loch Ness boat wakes cross and overlap, creating small humps.

 This is terribly easy.
 The first way is to wait around till you see overlapping boat wakes.
 These wakes are often created, though only by accident, by the cruise boats taking visitors out to enjoy Loch Ness and, possibly see the monster.

 So it’s a bit ironic yet somehow apt.
 As two wakes cross each other you get these odd Nessie humps, easily photographed.

 The second way is to photograph floating objects.
 Here’s a fine example of a classic ‘lake monster’.
 To be honest, I wasn’t even at Loch Ness when I took this picture, but you get the idea.
 This is a picture of the Loch Ness Monster on holiday on Loch Tay in Perthshire.

 Show the whole photograph of course and it’s just a tree branch - and a pretty small one at that!
 This ain't no Nessie.

-What do you mean, it sure looks like a neck to you?
-Here's a picture I snapped of a passing gull.
+(What do you mean, it sure looks like a neck to you?
+Look, here's a picture I snapped of a passing gull.
 The light isn't striking it at quite the same angle as the 'head and neck' apparently pictured at Loch Ness, but you get the idea.

-Finally: just a thought: Is Loch Ness worth visiting?
+Finally: just a thought: Is Loch Ness really worth a look?
 Nessie may be a Scottish icon - sometimes the only thing that visitors know about Scotland, but does our monster live in the very best bit of Scotland to visit?
+Or can you find even more lovely scenery elsewhere in the Highlands?
 Follow the link above for our take on that one.